Curry Udon Noodles

 Heat the vegetable oil in a pot placed over medium heat and stir-fry the pork.
 When the color changes, add the onions and abura-age and continue to stir-fry.

 Add 400 ml of water and bring to a boil.
 Skim off the surface scum and reduce the heat to medium low.
 Turn off the heat and add the curry roux.
 Return to low heat and simmer, while stirring occasionally, to dissolve the roux.
 Add [A] and mix together.
-Mix the potato starch and water to make the potato starch thickener and add to the curry.
-Add the shiso.
+Mix the potato starch and water to make the [Potato starch thickener] and add to the curry.
+Add the shiso shreds.

 Boil the noodles according to the instructions on the package, and drain.
-Serve in individual bowls and cover with curry.
-Garnish with wakegi onions.
+Serve in individual bowls and cover with the curry soup.
+Garnish with wakegi.